Hebrew Gap Analysis

 It appears to be implemented correctly in Chrome and Firefox with regards to double clicking, moving through words using Ctrl-Arrow while editing text in a textarea, and long-pressing on mobile devices, but on some other platforms it may behave incorrectly, given that it's not a global punctuation character like the Latin hyphen.

-3.9 Punctuation & other inline features
+5. Punctuation & inline features

 Are there specific problems related to punctuation or the interaction of the text with punctuation (for example separation of punctuation from previous text, but allowing no line break between)?
 Are there issues related to handling of abbreviation, ellipsis, or iteration?
 Are there problems related to bracketing information or demarcating things such as proper nouns, etc?
-See available information or check for currently needed data.

 Are there any issues when dealing with quotations marks, especially when nested?
 Should block quotes be indented or handled specially?
-See available information or check for currently needed data.

 #18 q element produces incorrect quotation marks when language changes